victoravellar/coodesh-challenge/README.md

 # coodesh-challenge

-This is a challenge by Coodesh
+This is a challenge by https://coodesh.com/

 this project was made using: React, Hooks, Axios, React Testing Library and Session Storage to cache.
 Im using wrod-list-json library to provide words to get on api.